WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Our staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages are from serious case reviews are in terms of recording and sharing information.
 It is often when a chronology of information is pieced together that the level of concern escalates or the whole or wider picture becomes known.

-Barnby Road Academy uses Safeguard electronic recording system.
+Barnby Road Academy uses the Safeguard Software electronic recording system.

 We acknowledge without information being recorded it can be lost.
 This could be crucial information, the importance of which is not always necessarily apparent at the time.

 On occasions, this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.